lawrencewoodman/rulehunter/README.md

 Copyright (c) 2014 Alexander Farkas (aFarkas).

 This is dual licensed under the MIT and GPL version 2 licence.
-For the sake of Rulehuntersrv we will take it to be the MIT license as this makes it easier to combine with the Affero GPL version 3 license that Rulehuntersrv is licenced under.
+For the sake of Rulehunter we will take it to be the MIT license as this makes it easier to combine with the Affero GPL version 3 license that Rulehunter is licenced under.
 For details see the licence file in `support/html5shiv`.

 ### Respond